HeiningaVE/HeiningaVE.github.io/_posts/2017-12-04-PhD-Thesis.md

 ---
 layout: post
-title: Got some time to spare?
+title: Time to spare?
 My thesis is out!
 subtitle: The happy, the sad, and the anhedonic
-img: /img/Logo_thesis.png
+bigimg: /img/Logo_thesis.png
 ---
 # The happy, the sad, and the anhedonic
 ## Towards understanding altered reward function from a micro-level perspective